Adrianotiger/qr2web/README.md

 Webpage Demos and codes are in the [Example folder](https://github.com/Adrianotiger/qr2web/tree/master/Examples)

+Dedicated webpage is in the [Home Page](https://adrianotiger.github.io/qr2web/) of this project

+There is also a  [Blog](https://adrianotiger.github.io/qr2web/blog) for future updates

 ### Credits
 It was possible to create this app thanks to Microsoft, Xamarin and ZXing libraries.